 sits well in our bones,

-and the journey back to wholeness can begin.
+and the journey of adjustment can begin.

 And over and around all this dwells a larger purpose,